Next: About this document ...

 Question How to generate a sample path of a point (Poisson)

-process on ?
+?
 It can be done in many different ways.
 For a homogeneous

 process we use three methods: